Miscellaneous publications in Spanish.

 Language Requirements Candidates must obtain certification of basic proficiency in Spanish or Portuguese or offer proof of proficiency.

-Completion of the degree requires 30 credits of courses with Latin American, Caribbean and Iberian language and area content, consisting of 12 credits in a student's core area, 12 credits in complimentary program core areas and research methods, and 6 thesis credits (senior honors thesis courses do not count).
-At least 50% of course credit must be in courses numbered 700 or above, or that have a graduate attribute.
-Students choose among LACIS' core areas in consultation with the Program Associate Director and their faculty advisor.
+Completion of the degree requires 30 credits of courses with Latin American, Caribbean and Iberian language and area content.
+At least 50% of course credit must be in courses numbered 700 or above, or that have the graduate attribute.
+Students choose among Latin American, Caribbean, and Iberian Studies' core areas in consultation with the Program Associate Director and their faculty advisor.

-12 credits in a student's core area numbered 300 or above, as decided upon in consultation with the Program Associate Director and their faculty advisor.
+Core area courses numbered 300 or above decided in consultation with the Program Associate Director and faculty advisor

-12 credits of courses numbered 300 or above, or Foreign Language and Area studies approved language courses, as decided upon in consultation with the Program Associate Director and their faculty advisor.
+Courses numbered 300 or above, or Foreign Language and Area studies approved language courses decided in consultation with the Program Associate Director and faculty advisor

 At least 3 credits of complementary coursework in a pertinent research methods course are required.

-At least two seminars (6 credits total) must be included in the complementary coursework, and at least one of these seminars must be LACIS/A A E/ANTHRO/C&E SOC/GEOG/HISTORY/POLI SCI/PORTUG/SOC/SPANISH 982 Interdepartmental Seminar in the Latin-American Area (or equivalent seminar).
+At least two seminars (6 credits total) must be included in the complementary coursework

 Graduate School Policies